• Skip to main content

 Below are the new words used in the example sentence.

 • wa – は : a binding particle working as a case marker or topic marker.
-In the example, this is used after “osusume” to make the subject word in the sentence.
+In the example, this works after “osusume” to make the subject in the sentence.

-• nan – 何 (なん) : an indefinite pronoun meaning ‘what’ in Japanese.
-The usage of this pronoun is quite similar to that of “what” in English questions, but it doesn’t necessarily come to the beginning of a sentence.
+• nan – 何 (なん) : an interrogative pronoun often used to mean ‘what’ in Japanese.
+The usage is very similar to that of “what” in English questions, but this Japanese pronoun doesn’t necessarily come to the beginning of a sentence.

 Summary

-In this blog post, I’ve explained the definition and meaning of “osusume” and how to use it through the example sentences.
+In this blog post, I’ve explained the definition and meaning of “osusume” in detail based on its grammatical components.
+And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 Hope my explanations are understandable and helpful for Japanese learners.